 Structural Family Therapy

-In doing so the clinician is able to identify structural problems and provide tools and interventions to help restructure the family.
-In joining the family, the clinician may disrupt the dysfunctional relationships in the family directing the system towards healthier patterns of behavior.
+In doing so, the clinical professional can identify structural problems and provide tools and interventions to help restructure the family.
+In joining the family, the clinician may disrupt the dysfunctional relationships in the family directing the system toward healthier patterns of behavior.

 Strategic Family Therapy

-Strategic family therapy is strength-based and focuses on the strengths already present in the system in order to increase connectedness and change within the system.
+Strategic family therapy is strength-based and focuses on the strengths already present in the system to increase connectedness and change within the system.
 This modality is intended to be time-effective and focused on the present concern rather than analyzing historical problems.

 Intergenerational Family Therapy

-Interventions in Family Therapy
+Interventions in Family Therapy for Addiction Treatment

-There are numerous interventions within the family systems model which a clinician may use to help a family system move towards change.
-Of note, several of the therapy models include some form of mapping or studying the family structure in the immediate system or across generations.
+There are numerous interventions within the family systems model that a clinician may use to help a family system move toward change.
+Of note, several of the group therapy models include some form of mapping or studying the family structure in the immediate system or across generations.
 Family systems clinicians may work with the individual or family to create a genogram to map patterns of interaction or behavior within the system and use it to bring attention to current dysfunction or repeating mental health concerns in the system.